We need more Black/Latinx/Indigenous/AAPI/Mixed race midwives. To help, the BIPOC Student Midwife Fund was formed.

 BIPOC Student Apprenticeship Fund

-This portion of the fund goes directly to supporting student midwives who are in an apprenticeship program.
+This portion of the fund goes directly to supporting BIPOC student midwives who are in an apprenticeship program.
 They will need money for tuition for school, gas, childcare, and basic needs as doing birth work and being on-call does not allow students to easily hold a second job to pay the bills.
-The fund will support at least five students with between $2,000 – 5,000 per year.
+Our goal is that the fund will support 5-10 apprentices per year in the Bay Area.
+A pilot program will be starting in 2024.

 Student Skills Share Program

-Our project hosts a monthly Student Skills program where students can learn hands-on midwifery skills from community midwives, share resources, and build connections.
+Our project hosts a monthly Student Skills program where Bay Area students can learn hands-on midwifery skills from community midwives, share resources, and build connections.
 Students at any skill level are welcome to join the group and there is no fee to participate.
-In addition, the program will support a small monetary gift for BIPOC students who attend a skill share day to help offset the cost of travel and their time.
+This is open to all students because we all must build community together as we learn to practice as partners and colleagues in the future.

 These gatherings are a time where best practices and experiences are shared between a rotating group of midwives and students.
 Currently this is the largest gathering of Bay Area students.
-This work is so fundamental for building the relationships that help to make the hard work that a midwife does sustainable and safe for both the midwife and the community.
+In 2023 we serves around 124 students, 79% of whom identified as BIPOC.
 These connections and skill shares are especially important for BIPOC student midwives who may have more barriers to shared community skills and fewer opportunities to connect with BIPOC students and midwives because of the overrepresentation of non-BIPOC midwives in the area.

 New BIPOC Midwives Support Program